hanoii/platformsh2slack/README.md

 This is a simple php script that translates Platform.sh webhook into a Slack formatted message.

-You can install this in your php app container and host it there the project's specific webhooks.
+You can install this in your php app container and host it there for your project's specific webhooks.

 ![slack-example](https://cloud.githubusercontent.com/assets/677879/19004393/2aae68b4-872c-11e6-9ec4-52bbde84d849.png)